Edit and Continue (Visual C++)

 This article applies to Visual Studio 2015.
 If you're looking for the latest Visual Studio documentation, use the version selector at the top left.
 We recommend upgrading to Visual Studio 2019.
 Download it here

 You can use Edit and Continue in Visual C++ projects.
 See Supported Code Changes (C++) for information about the limitations of Edit and Continue.

-For more information about Visual Studio 2015 Update 3 improvements, see C++ Edit and Continue in Visual Studio 2015 Update 3.
+Other Update 1 improvements include a new, cancelable wait dialog, and notification when a file does not support Edit and Continue.
+For more information about Update 1 improvements, see Improvements for C++ Edit and Continue in Visual Studio 2015 Update 1.

 The /Zo (Enhance Optimized Debugging) compiler option that was introduced in Visual Studio 2013 Update 3 adds additional information to .pdb (symbol) files for binaries compiled without the /Od (Disable (Debug)) option.

 /Zo disables Edit and Continue.
 See How to: Debug Optimized Code.

 You may want to disable the automatic invocation of Edit and Continue if you are making edits to the code that you do not want applied during the current debugging session.
 You can also re-enable automatic Edit and Continue.